-- Reviewing and making recommendations to the Architectural Review Board on proposed exterior changes of commercial and multiple-family buildings on the Historic Building Inventory; - Reviewing and making recommendations on exterior changes of significant (Categories 1 and 2) singlefamily residences on the Historic Building Inventory; - Researching and making recommendations to the City Council on proposed additions and on reclassifications of existing buildings on the Inventory; and - Performing other functions as may be delegated from time to time to the Historic Resources Board by the City Council.
+- Reviewing and making recommendations to the Architectural Review Board on proposed exterior changes of commercial and multiple-family buildings on the Historic Building Inventory; - Reviewing and making recommendations on exterior changes of significant (Categories 1 and 2) single- family residences on the Historic Building Inventory; - Researching and making recommendations to the City Council on proposed additions and on reclassifications of existing buildings on the Inventory; and - Performing other functions as may be delegated from time to time to the Historic Resources Board by the City Council.

-Terms are for three years and commence on November 1.
-The Historic Resources Board includes seven members and the members must have demonstrated interest in and knowledge of history, architecture or historic preservation.
-One (1) member is an owner/occupant of a category one or two historic structure, or of a structure in an historic district; three (3) members are architects, landscape architects, building designers or other design professionals and at least one (1) member possesses academic education or practical experience in history or a related field.
-See PAMC Chapters 2.16, 2.27 and 16.49.
+Terms are for three years and commence on April 1.
+The Historic Resources Board includes five members and the members must have demonstrated interest in and knowledge of history, architecture or historic preservation.
+Two (2) members shall be professionals in the discipline of architecture, architectural history, planning, landscape architecture, or related disciplines, or pre-historic and historic archeology, folklore, cultural anthropology, curation, or conservation; and at least one (1) member possesses academic, education or practical experience in history or a related field such as American studies, American civilization, or cultural geography.
+See Palo Alto Municipal Code (PAMC) Sections 2.16, 2.27 and 16.49.